 6. Very skimpy clothing.

-Make no mistake, the women will certainly go to great lengths to show off their “assets” sometimes, especially if they’re going out clubbing or something, and plenty of them are frequently sporting a very respectable amount of cleavage (I'm looking at you, Medellín), but what you won't ever see is really revealing stuff like shorts that are so short your ass is practically hanging out, a top so small that it's essentially a bra, itty-bitty mini-skirts (again, with your ass practically hanging out), etc.
+And plenty of them are frequently sporting a very respectable amount of cleavage (I'm looking at you, Medellín), but what you won't ever see is revealing stuff like shorts that are so short your ass is practically hanging out, a top so small that it's essentially a bra, itty-bitty mini-skirts, etc.

 7. Cargo pants.

 Nope, they don't do them.
 They never caught on down there, and consequently, no one wears them.

 It'll immediately peg you as a gringo (whether that's good or bad or irrelevant is entirely up to you, by the way).